 Meditation for anxiety is more than just sitting quietly; it’s a practice that retrains your brain to focus, slow down, and regulate emotions.
-Whether you’re new to meditation or have tried it before, there are techniques — like mindfulness meditation, deep breathing exercises, and guided meditations — that can make meditation more approachable.
+Whether you’re new to meditating or have tried it before, there are meditation techniques for anxiety that can help — like mindfulness meditation, deep breathing exercises, and guided meditations — and can make meditation more approachable.
+The connection between meditation and anxiety can be powerful, and understanding how they interact can help you feel more in control.

 What is anxiety?